Colin reviews the Shimano GRX RX820

 In among the three groups, the levers, brake callipers, and derailleurs have all been redesigned, however Shimano is leveraging a similar ethos to its CUES groupset in an effort to simplify its range and cut down the number of SKUs that bike shops need to stay on top of.
 With that, the RX820 crankset remains unchanged from the 11-speed to the 12-speed groups.

-So if you have 11-speed GRX on your bike and want to add a cog at the back, you’ll just need a set of 12-speed compatible chainrings, and you’re off to the races.
+So if you have 11-speed GRX on your bike and want to add a cog at the back, you won’t need to replace the crank.

 The same goes for the cassette and chains.
 The 10-51T and 10-45T cassettes are literally XT cassettes — they even have the XT graphic on the back — and the 2x clusters are simply the Ultegra and 105 cassettes.
 Each groupset will come spec-ed with an M8100 chain which is the XT/Ultegra level 12-speed chain.